 - Confirm that your business has the growth potential equity investors like.

-- Make sure you’re comfortable with an exit—you will be selling your company.
+- Make sure you’re comfortable with the idea of an exit.

 - Join a local (or virtual) accelerator or incubator.
 They often provide education, mentorship and equity financing connections.

 - Calculate the time and energy it takes to get funding—it’s not easy!
 Can you get customers to finance your growth for the same effort?